Obsidian-TTRPG-Community/ObsidianTTRPGShare/README.md

 ## Goals
-The ObsidianTTRPGShare currently maintains three goals
+The ObsidianTTRPGShare currently maintains three goals:

 1. Encouraging the collection and categorization of data shared on [Obsidian Discord](https://discord.gg/obsidianmd) that would otherwise become lost and forgotten over time.
 2. Act as an incubator for refining those elements so they may be added to the [Obsidian TTRPG Hub](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/for+TTRPG).